Amperity Privacy Notice

 We might also share data about our Customers with third parties if the data has been de-identified or aggregated in a way so it cannot be used to identify you.

-4. International Transfers of Data
+5. International Transfers of Data

 The Services are provided from the United States and other locations, and we may transfer your personal data to multiple countries throughout the world where we or our service providers maintain facilities, including the United States, in accordance with applicable local laws and regulations.
 We maintain primary data centers in the United States, Canada, and Ireland.

-These countries may not have the same high level of data protection as the data protection laws in the country where you are located.
+These countries may not have the same level of data protection as the data protection laws in the country where you are located.
 We take steps designed to ensure that the data we collect under this Notice is processed as described in this Notice and according to applicable law wherever the data is collected.

 If you are located in the EEA, UK, Switzerland or other countries which restrict the transfer of personal data, we comply with applicable data protection laws when transferring your personal data outside of these areas.
 In particular, we may transfer your personal data to countries for which adequacy decisions have been issued; implement appropriate and suitable safeguards such as the European Commission’s Standard Contractual Clauses or the Addendum B.1.0 issued by the Information Commissioner of the UK for the transfer of personal data to our U.S. headquarters, other offices or third parties, where applicable, or where required, we will ask you for your prior consent.